openlawlibrary/taf/docs/updater/specification.md

 ### Target files

-We require existance of certain target files, though there could be additional one.
+We require existence of certain target files, though there could be additional one.
 These include, as noted above, one target file per repository and a target files containing information about the repositories.

 If a target's path specified in `targets.json` (or target file of a delegated role) is `somejurisdiction/law-xml`, there should be a target file